Chester

 Nineteen minutes into 2025, the first baby for more than 1,000 square miles was born at the Countess of Chester hospital.

-Zara Parker-Lomax delivered her third baby on New Year's Day, with her "soulmate", Sam, and the "heart of the maternity unit" by her side.
+Zara Parker-Lomax welcomed her third child, Amelia, in the early minutes of New Year's Day, with her partner Sam - and a maternity team she describes as "the heart of the unit" - by her side.

 Theo turns six next month and is already stepping up to the role of big brother (Image via: Zara Parker-Lomax)

-She explained the difficulty of pregnancy following infant loss, as she said: "You can't enjoy a pregnancy after losing a baby really, it's sort of tainted in a way.
+"You can't enjoy a pregnancy after losing a baby really, it's sort of tainted in a way," she told Chester Nub News.

 "You know, you love those moments where you're in a scan because you can see that everything is fine.
 But then as soon as the scan is over, you're back to being petrified that something is going to happen."

-In February 2019, Zara gave birth to her son, Theo.
+In February 2019, Zara gave birth to her son, Theo, now six.

 The mother of three had Eli's teddy bear with her during her daughter's birth (Image via: Zara Parker-Lomax)